enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/javascript-design-pattern-strategy.md

 ## Strategy Interface

-- declare the method to execute the algorithm
+- declare the method of execute the algorithm

 ```ts
 interface Strategy {